focrensh/tr/README.md

 # Poloniex Trade App

-Makes trades across BTC poloniex market to distribute funds based on users needs.
+Makes trades across BTC polo market to distribute funds based on users needs.

 ###### Usage

-The script takes 2 inputs, an action, and a crednetials file for poloniex.
+The script takes 2 inputs, an action, and a crednetials file for polo.

 ```./tr <action> <credentials-file>```